szabgab/PDE/CREATE.md

 Special cases
 =============
 Vagrant: http://serverfault.com/questions/697055/ubuntu-15-04-elasticsearch-service-doesnt-start
+Net::OpenSSH - this will prompt for a password but will time out after 15 sec.

 TODO: Add a script that will test some of the modules.
+TODO fix copying
+     bash_profile
+     gitconfig
+     examples
+TODO: test modules, report versions

 Release a new box run